grange85/everythings-swirling/_posts/2024-05-14-let5d0it-top-50-singles-from-1954-to-1976-day-44-johnny-remember-me-john-leyton.md

 {% ahfowvideo "7e4JXwd7XMo" "Johnny Remember Me - John Leyton (1961)" "https://cdn.grange85.co.uk/images/john-leyton-johnny-remember-me.jpg" %}

 The Wikipedia page for [Teenage tragedy songs](https://en.wikipedia.org/wiki/Teenage_tragedy_song) has little song plot summaries for each of the songs in their list.
-The one for Johnny Remember Me rather kills the spookiness of it!
+The one for Johnny Remember Me rather kills the brilliant spookiness of it!

 <blockquote>
 Protagonist's girlfriend died a year ago, cause unspecified, he still misses her.